-A long-term project in the Wallace laboratory (involving numerous collaborators) is the molecular study of neurofibromatosis 1 (NF1), a common dominant condition characterized by localized overgrowth of neural crest tissues.
-This condition is caused by mutations in the NF1 tumor suppressor gene (germline and often somatic), a large complex gene whose protein is not well understood.
+The main project in the Wallace laboratory is the study of neurofibromatosis type 1 (NF1), a common dominant condition characterized by overgrowth of neural crest tissues.
+This progressive condition is caused by mutations in the NF1 tumor suppressor, a large complex gene whose protein is not well understood.
 We are using genetic and cell biology approaches to study this condition, using a large set of patient samples and data.
-One focus is the neurofibroma (a benign Schwann cell tumor that can form on any peripheral nerve (including the gut)) and MPNST (malignant transformation of a neurofibroma associated with a large nerve/nerve bundle).
-Some other specific tumor-related genes, such as PTEN, TP53, and FAK, are under study at the germline and somatic levels, and we are using cDNA array data to identify novel pathways involved in tumor progression.
-Other work planned or underway involves understanding the protein-level result of various mutations, phenotype-genotype correlations (particularly in NF1 microdeletion cases), use of human tumor Schwann cell cultures (some of which we have immortalized) for xenograft testing of drug therapies, searching for epigenetic effects at the NF1 and other loci in tumors, and investigating the role of steroid hormones in NF1.
-We have also identified a novel gene, PPP1R10, that cooperates with loss of NF1 in myeloid leukemia, via creation of a knockout mouse.
+Tumor-based projects focus on the neurofibroma (a benign Schwann cell tumor that can form on any peripheral nerve (including the gut)) and MPNST (malignant transformation of a neurofibroma associated with a large nerve/nerve bundle).
+The contributions of other tumor-related genes, such as PTEN and SUZ12, are under study at the germline and somatic levels.
+Current work involves creating and characterizing immortalized tumor Schwann cell lines, correlating this and clinical information with tumor immunohistochemistry, investigating mutation mechanisms, and phenotype-genotype analyses including within pedigrees.

 Postdoctoral Fellow: Howard Hughes Medical Institute at the Univ. of Michigan

 Co-Director, Biomedical Sciences Program concentration in Genetics.